core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 {{fig-non-combined}} shows a Client and Server running EDHOC as Initiator and Responder, respectively.
 That is, the Client sends a POST request with payload EDHOC message_1 to a reserved resource at the CoAP Server, by default at Uri-Path "/.well-known/edhoc".
 This triggers the EDHOC exchange at the Server, which replies with a 2.04 (Changed) Response with payload EDHOC message_2.
 Finally, the Client sends a CoAP POST request to the same resource used for EDHOC message_1, with payload EDHOC message_3.
 The Content-Format of these CoAP messages may be set to "application/edhoc".

-After this exchange takes place, and after successful verifications as specified in the EDHOC protocol, the Client and Server can derive an OSCORE Security Context, as defined in {{oscore-ctx}} of this document.
+After this exchange takes place, and after successful verifications as specified in the EDHOC protocol, the Client and Server can derive an OSCORE Security Context, as defined in {{oscore-ctx}}.
 After that, they can use OSCORE to protect their communications.

 ~~~~~~~~~~~~~~~~~
    CoAP Client                                  CoAP Server